oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/banked_memory_system/README.md

 };
 ```

 Each memory block has a read port and a write port, so the design can issue one read and one write in the same clock cycle.
-If the design tries to perform more than 2 accesses in the same clock cycle, arbitration hardware is inserted to resolve any possible access conflicts.
+If the design tries to perform more than 2 accesses in the same clock cycle, the compiler inserts arbitration hardware to allow any possible access conflicts to resolve at run-time.
 If this arbitration hardware has to be used, your design's throughput will suffer.
 To guarantee the maximum possible throughput, try to avoid arbitration logic in your memory systems.

 ### Naive Kernel